Mooncake000303/CS226_F21_JHU/hw4-starter/src/main/java/hw4/README.md

 second operand（divisor）is 0，and division by zero will throw an ArithmeticException.
-But in this case, to avoid termination with exception, instead of catching ArithmeticException, division by zero will be detected before the division actually happens, and handled with `ERROR CODE: cannot divide by zero`.
+But in this case, to avoid termination with exception, instead of catching ArithmeticException, division by zero will be detected before the division actually happens, and handled with `ERROR: cannot divide by zero`.
 The stack will be kept the same as before the `/` input, and no actual operations are done.
 The program will continue to read in other valid tokens.